websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/dispatch-framework/understanding-the-dispatch-framework.md

 # Understanding the Dispatch Framework

-Liferay Dispatch is a dynamic/versatile<!--w/c--> framework built on top of Liferay's Scheduler Engine.
+Liferay Dispatch is a flexible framework built on top of Liferay's Scheduler Engine.
 You can use it to add, execute, and schedule tasks with any custom logic across a Liferay instance.

 The Dispatch framework consist of six essential parts: